-We have created an initial pedagogical framework for positive distance learning based on wellfounded theory that will serve as our fundamental blueprint.
-This framework is intended to guide our efforts and provide a structured path forward.
-However, we recognize the importance of empirical validation and refinement to ensure its effectiveness and applicability in real-world contexts.
-As we begin the pilot validation phase of our project, we will be intensively engaged in data collection, analysis and feedback gathering.
-This empirical phase will not only allow us to test the practicality and feasibility of our framework, but also provide insights and feedback from stakeholders and participants.
-Based on these empirical findings, we will carefully revise and refine our framework to better adapt it to the realities and nuances of our specific context and ultimately improve its robustness and utility.
+We developed an initial pedagogical framework for positive distance learning based on well-founded theory that served as our fundamental blueprint.
+This framework was intended to guide our efforts and provide a structured path forward.
+However, we recognized the importance of empirical validation and refinement to ensure its effectiveness and applicability in real-world contexts.
+As we began the pilot validation phase of our project, we were intensively engaged in data collection, analysis, and feedback gathering.
+This empirical phase not only allowed us to test the practicality and feasibility of our framework, but also provided insights and feedback from stakeholders and participants.
+Based on these empirical findings, we carefully revised and refined our framework to better adapt it to the realities and nuances of our specific context and ultimately improve its robustness and utility.